cinghie/joomla-gogo-essentials/README.md

-#Joomla Gogodigital Essentials
+#Gogodigital Essentials Plugin for Joomla

-Joomla Gogodigital Essentials is a System Plugin with Essentials Utilities for all Joomla sites like SEO and Template Optimization, Microdata, Security, ecc...
+Plugin Gogodigital Essentials is a System Plugin for Joomla with Essentials Utilities for all Joomla sites like SEO and Template Optimization, Microdata, Security, ecc...

 ##Microdata (only Pro Version)